bgoonz/BGOONZ_BLOG_2.0/notes/docs/Gatsb ConfigAPI.md

-The file `gatsby-config.js` defines your site’s metadata, plugins, and other general configuration.
+The file `gatsby-config.js` defines your site's metadata, plugins, and other general configuration.
 This file should be in the root of your Gatsby site.

-If you created a Gatsby site with the `gatsby new` command, there should already be a sample configuration file in your site’s directory. _Note: There are many sample configs which may be helpful to reference in the different [Gatsby Example Websites](https://github.com/gatsbyjs/gatsby/tree/master/examples)._
+If you created a Gatsby site with the `gatsby new` command, there should already be a sample configuration file in your site's directory. _Note: There are many sample configs which may be helpful to reference in the different [Gatsby Example Websites](https://github.com/gatsbyjs/gatsby/tree/master/examples)._

 ## [](https://www.gatsbyjs.com/docs/reference/config-files/gatsby-config/#set-up-the-configuration-file)Set up the configuration file